webertrlz/adr-log/README.md

   -d:     Scans the given <directory> for .md files.
           (Without this flag, the current working directory is chosen as default.)

+  -e      Exclude any files matching the given <pattern>

+  -p:     Path prefix for each ADR file path written in log
+          (Default is empty)

+  -b      Change the character used to for bullets
+          Supports: asterisk, dash, plus
+          (Default is asterisk)

   -h:     Shows how to use this program
 ```